June 2022

 Results

-These receipts must make it possible to remunerate the manager and ensure the maintenance of the installations as well as their renewal.
+After one year of operation, the average revenue generated by sales is 30,000 FCFA (45 €).
+These revenues must make it possible to remunerate the manager and ensure maintenance of the installations as well as their renewal.

-Indeed, the ambient temperature of the room where the batteries are stored has a strong influence on their service life (7 à 10 years at 20°C, 4 years at 30°C et 2 years at 40°C)
+Battery life is the parameter that most influences the amount of depreciation.
+This is why the revision room was built with a concrete roof capable of supporting 30 cm of topsoil. allowing the temperature in the technical room to be lowered.
+Indeed, the ambient temperature of the room where the batteries are stored has a strong influence on their lifespan (7 to 10 years at 20°C, 4 years at 30°C and 2 years at 40°C)

 June 2016